 49. Tribalism – Tribalism advocates for the organization of societies along tribal divides.
 During Saddam Hussein’s rule of Iraq, tribalism was an organizing principle in many regions, whereby the tribal leaders pledged allegiance to Hussein and in return Hussein gave them significant regional powers.
 The tribes even had their own tribal militias.

 50. Unionism – Unionism is an ideology that supports the collective power of labor to offset exploitation by big businesses.
 It tends to be one of several ideological forces within left-wing and center-left governments such as the UK Labor party.
 Unionism is seen as a counterbalance to capitalism within advanced economies.

-51. Utilitarianism – Based on the political philosophy, utilitarianism as an ideology involves organizing society to maximize happiness and wellbeing.
+51. Utilitarianism – Based on the political philosophy, utilitarianism as an ideology involves organizing society to maximize happiness and well-being.
 It tolerates some restrictions of some people’s liberty if it leads to greater overall happiness.
-For example, a utilitarian may force someone to move out of their home if it’s in the way of a highway that will make ten thousand people’s commutes to work faster.
+For example, a utilitarian may force someone to move out of their home if it’s in the way of a highway that will make ten thousand people’s commute to work faster.
 The good of the many outweighs the liberty of that one person.

-52. Zionism – Zionism is a religious ideology that advocates for the establishment of a Jewish state in the Jewish homeland (including Israel and the surrounds).
+52. Zionism – Zionism is a religious ideology that advocates for the establishment of a Jewish state in the Jewish homeland (including Israel and the surroundings).
 It is supported by many non-Jews because it helps give them somewhere safe to live, given they are a historically persecuted group.

 There are countless examples of ideologies which underpin economics, politics, and even personal philosophies.
 The above examples are some common ones that show how an ideology is a set of political organizing principles for a society and/or its economy.
 Note that ideologies overlap with but differ from philosophies and approaches.
 Generally, an ideology is an actionable organizing principle rather than simply a belief system or way of thinking about things.
-An ideology is less equivocal than a philosophy because it aims to not just ruminate on how life should be, but creates a manifesto for implementation of policies to realize a set of beliefs.
+An ideology is less equivocal than a philosophy because it aims to not just ruminate on how life should be, but creates a manifesto for the implementation of policies to realize a set of beliefs.